 What a delight to introduce another series from guest blogger Amy Stout.
-This one explains how she and her husband prepare their six-year-old daughter for out-of-the-ordinary experiences.
+This one explains the special needs connection that helped her and her husband prepare their six-year-old daughter for out-of-the-ordinary experiences.
 In Part 1 she describes how they prepared her for an x-ray of her abdomen.

 The Special Needs Connection Between Scheduling and Cooperation, Part 1